johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Become what you want to be in the world and it will be so

 - Small changes in your actions change your world

+- "If its not right, Dont do it"
+  "If its not true, dont say it" - Markus Aurelius

 # Amor Fati: Embrace what happens, it couldn't have been otherwise.